 Confidential Containers enable GDPR/CCPA-compliant Web analytics that enhances data privacy.
 At any moment in time during the analysis, data will remain anonymous.
 Neither the merchant nor the data that is ‘enclaved’ or the infrastructural platform can de-anonymize the data.
 Analytics compliant with data privacy regulations by design are not obligated to explicitly ask for consent, allowing for the removal of the cookie banner.

 With more accurate Web analytics that enhance the derived insights, you can get a better ROI on your marketing efforts.
 Data in use must not be synthesized, as required by data anonymization techniques that inject noise into the data.

 The future is about working together

-Large organisations also understand confidential computing’s importance.
+Large organizations also understand confidential computing’s importance.
 Some of the largest CPU manufacturers got together in 2019 and formed the Confidential Computing Consortium (CCC).
-This included VMware, Baidu, Tencent, Swisscom, AMD, Intel, Microsoft, Google, IBM/Red Hat and Oracle.
+This included VMware, Baidu, Tencent, Swisscom, AMD, Intel, Microsoft, Google, IBM, Red Hat, and Oracle.

 The CCC aims to set standards for the industry that will promote the open-source development of confidential computing resources.

 It is great to know that there are efforts to help battle the scourge of data theft, ransomware, and overall privacy (while staying GDPR compliant).
 This type of protective computing is a more genuine effort rather than just offering products that add many (often expensive layers of protection) which still have some vulnerable leakages.

 The next progressive step is then to enable you to launch your apps and entire infrastructure on a public setting – this is where the confidential cloud (a first of its kind) comes into play – more about this next step here

 To learn more about how your business can start and set up a secure cloud/container computing environment get in touch!